aluuu/osm_xml/INSTALL.md

-This is the INSTALL file for the OSM distribution.
+This is the INSTALL file for the osm_xml distribution.

 This package uses OASIS to generate its build system.
 See section OASIS for full information.